 The bank saw the comment and she was told by her manager that she should not be writing comments like that about the bank.

-Then she was Fired Because of her Comments
+Fired Because of her Comments

 Stephanie is annoyed that she lost her job because of comments she made on Facebook.
 She says she was just having a chat with her friends and that the comments she made were fact and nothing confidential.